tkimdev/ainews/README.md

 # AI News App 📰

 Artificial Intelligence React News Application using Alan AI.
 Alan AI is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
 It allows you to control absolutely everything in the app using your voice.
+Also Fully Responsive!

 ### [Live Site](https://stupefied-ride-90a95b.netlify.app/)